lawabb/rad-gate/README.md

 # rad-gate
 Arduino powered BMX gate controller with spoken cadence and random start

-Main changes from dfrencham/rad-gate project are:
+Main changes from dfrencham/rad-gate project (Thank you Danny for sharing your code) are:

 1. "Reaction time" function.
 This produces a voice message and readout of time from gate drop to front wheel tripping the reaction time sensor. ( An IR light beam in my case)